 Whilst most organisations reap the rewards of effective leadership development, it is possible for these programs to fall short.
 The problem is rarely the programs themselves (although outdated content is abundant) but within the failure to adopt a new way of thinking about learning and development.

 In leadership development, one size does not fit all.
-Context is a critical component when it comes to leadership, and too many initiatives rest on the assumption that the same group of skills or style of leadership is appropriate regardless of strategy, organisational culture and even the person.
+Context is a critical component when it comes to developing leaders.
+Too many initiatives rest on the assumption that the same group of skills or style of leadership is appropriate regardless of strategy, organisational culture and even the person.
 Leadership development programs fail when we do not equip our leaders with smaller sets of competencies to suit their individual style, and when we try to cover varying and complex sets that are easily lost in piles of corporate-values statements and acronyms.

 Leadership development can fail when there is no evidence to quantify the value of these investments.
 When we implement programs and then fail to revisit, question and change them, we miss out on watching them drive change and positively impact performance.